-- Troubleshooting tips for common problems.

-- A integration of a contract of

-- (1): Notes for preventing malfunction.

-- M : Supplemental explanation.

-- (p. xx): xx stands for reference page number.

-- This guide assumes all functions are at their default settings unless otherwise noted.

-- This camera can use various types of memory cards.
+- Troubleshooting tips for common problems. - (a): Hints for getting more out of your camera. - Notes for preventing malfunction. - : Supplemental explanation. - (p. xx): xx stands for reference page number. - This guide assumes all functions are at their default settings unless otherwise noted. - This camera can use various types of memory cards.
 These are collectively referred to as memory cards in this guide.